kt3k/stubbatti/README.md

 ## Command Line Options

-With `--config` option, you can specify custom stubbatti file.
+With `--config` option, you can specify a custom stubbatti file.

 ```bash
 stubbatti --config my_stub_settings.js